 Campbell rounds out Pitt volleyball coaching staff

-Craig Dyer begins his first season as an assistant coach for the University of Pittsburgh women's volleyball team.
+Craig Dyer begins his second season as an assistant coach for the University of Pittsburgh women's volleyball team.

 "Craig is an outstanding coach on many levels and we are thrilled to have him in Pittsburgh.
 He knows the game, can motivate, recruit, and has a tireless work ethic," Head Coach Dan Fisher said.
 "He is very much respected in the volleyball community and our styles will complement each other nicely.
 With him on board, we are ready to hit the ground running."